vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-plutocracy.md

 In contrast, a business entity – a money-making-for-owner-entity, can subtract all its expenses before arriving at a net taxable income.
-This policy says we value the money-making of businesses over the wage- earning of individuals.
+This policy says we value the money-making of businesses over the wage-earning of individuals.
 We value the supply side over the demand side, businesses over consumers, owners over wage earners.
 Those values are not in line with a Constitution that was written to promote the General Welfare and Domestic Tranquility.